Money in Canada

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Housing starts increased to 213,224 units on a seasonally-adjusted annualized rate (SAAR) basis in January, according to the Canada Mortgage and Housing Corporation (CMHC), up from December’s revised 195,892-unit reading (previously reported: 197,329), and above analysts’ expectations of 205,000 units.
+Housing starts fell to 251,151 units on a seasonally-adjusted annualized rate (SAAR) basis in September according to the Canada Mortgage and Housing Corporation (CMHC), from August’s 262,754-unit reading.

-In January, the IHS Markit Manufacturing Purchasing Managers’ Index (PMI) inched up to 50.6 from 50.4 in December.
+In September, the IHS Markit Manufacturing Purchasing Managers’ Index (PMI) fell from 57.2 in August to 57.0.